swirlai/swirl-search/docs/AI-Guide.md

 ## Notes

-* As of Swirl 3.2.0, both the OpenAI API and the Azure OpenAI API are now supported.

 * As of Swirl 3.1.0, page fetch configurations are present for the [European PMC](https://github.com/swirlai/swirl-search/blob/main/SearchProviders/europe_pmc.json) SearchProvider and four of the [Google PSE](https://github.com/swirlai/swirl-search/blob/main/SearchProviders/google_pse.json) SearchProviders.

 * As of Swirl 3.1.0, RAG processing is now available through a single API call, e.g. `?qs=metasearch&rag=true`.
 See the [Developer Guide](https://docs.swirl.today/Developer-Guide.html#get-synchronous-results-with-the-qs-url-parameter) for more details about the `?qs=` parameter.